FAQ: DNSSEC

 Is it safe to modify zone configuration concerning DNSSEC?

 Before providing the DS record to the registrar, make sure DNSSEC has been enabled for the time necessary for all resolvers to expire records for the zone before DNSSEC was enabled.
-The SOA record minimum-TTL value specifies the required time in seconds (see nx_ttl for the zone in the NS1 API).
+The SOA record minimum-TTL value specifies the required time in seconds (see nx_ttl for the zone in the NS1 Connect API).